-How Do Credible Student Loans Work?
+How Do I Apply for Student Loans with Credible?

 Credible provides students and cosigners with a range of private student loan options.
 Like applying to refinance student loans, you have to enter in some basic information to get a quote.
 This includes which college you’re attending, how much you need to borrow and which semester you’re taking out money for.

 You’ll also add if you’re getting a cosigner and will have to provide their financial information.
 After you enter the information, Credible will provide a list of student loan options.
 These also include fixed-rate and variable-rate loans with terms between five to 20 years.
 Loans are available for both undergraduate and graduate students.

 Credible’s network of private lenders includes Discover, Sallie Mae and Suntrust.